Miserlou/Zappa/README.md

 ## Installation and Configuration

-_Before you begin, make sure you are running Python 3.6/3.7/3.8 and you have a valid AWS account and your [AWS credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs) is properly installed._
+_Before you begin, make sure you are running Python 3.6/3.7/3.8, and you have a valid AWS account, and your [AWS credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs) is installed correctly._

 **Zappa** can easily be installed through pip, like so:

     $ pip install zappa

-Please note that Zappa _**must**_ be installed into your project's [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-The virtual environment name should not be the same as the Zappa project name, as this may cause errors.
+Please note that Zappa _**must**_ be installed into your project's [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/). he virtual environment name should not be the same as the Zappa project name, as this may cause errors.

 _(If you use [pyenv](https://github.com/yyuu/pyenv) and love to manage virtualenvs with **pyenv-virtualenv**, you just have to call `pyenv local [your_venv_name]` and it's ready.
 [Conda](http://conda.pydata.org/docs/) users should comment [here](https://github.com/Miserlou/Zappa/pull/108).)_